Colonic Duplication Cyst with Gastric and Pancreatic Heterotopia: A Case Report

 The surgical specimen showed a cystic duplication extending craniocaudally from the tail of the pancreas to the junction between the descending and sigmoid colon with attachment at the splenic hilum.
 No communication was noted between the native colon and the duplicated lumen.
 Histopathology showed a colonic duplication cyst with gastric and pancreatic heterotopia.

-The second mass was in the retroperitoneum behind the descending colon and appeared complex and hemorrhagic.
-This mass was completely separate from the first.
+The second mass, completely separate from the first, was in the retroperitoneum behind the descending colon and appeared complex and hemorrhagic.
 Microscopic examination revealed a tissue with complete hemorrhagic infarction.
 There is a probability that this mass was a second colonic cystic duplication that developed an ulceration, bleeding, and then perforation.
 And this would explain the hypovolemic shock, severe anemia, and sepsis that the patient presented with on admission.

 Although duplication cysts are rare and of varied clinical presentation, hemorrhage from the cysts can lead to severe anemia with shock.
 This requires a high index of suspicion in children with palpable abdominal masses and radiological findings suggestive of intussusception.